Braves vs. Yankees Player Props Betting Odds

-Player props are listed for Ronald Acuna Jr. and Gleyber Torres, among others, when the Atlanta Braves host the New York Yankees at Truist Park on Monday at 7:20 PM ET.
+Player prop bet options for Ronald Acuna Jr., Gleyber Torres and others are listed when the Atlanta Braves host the New York Yankees at Truist Park on Tuesday (at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!